dzvilius/visual-money-tracker/README.md

 **_(5) - "As a user, I want to view my spending breakdown, so that, I can see current month spending in more detail."_**

-- As a user, I want to see my spending as chart, so that, I can see what percentage goes to each spending category.
+- As a user, I want to see my spending total for the current month, so that, I can see how much I've spent this month.
-  - [ ] Add section heading.
+  - [x] Add section heading.
   - [ ] Calculate spending total for the current month.
-  - [ ] Output value in Euros.
+  - [x] Output value in Euros.
  - As a user, I want to see my spending as chart, so that, I know what percentage I've spent in each category.
-     - [ ] Display a pie chart with percentage values for each spending category.
+     - [x] Display a pie chart with percentage values for each spending category.
 - As a user, I want to see an income source breakdown, so that, I can see each item in more detail.
   - [ ] Display item breakdown for each spending category.